open-webui/docs/docs/getting-started/env-configuration.md

 - Default: `http://localhost:3000`
 - Description: Specifies the URL where the Open WebUI is reachable.
 Currently used for search engine support.

+#### `AIOHTTP_CLIENT_TIMEOUT`

+- Default: `300`
+- Description: Specifies the timeout duration in seconds for the aiohttp client.
+This is the maximum amount of time the client will wait for a response before timing out.
+If set to an empty string (''), the timeout will be set to None, effectively disabling the timeout and allowing the client to wait indefinitely.

 #### `DATA_DIR`

 - Default: `./data`